Vychron/appeaser/README.md

 The around the graveyard there's a strange energy pulsing around, and the waves of energy that flow over the graveyard energize the graves, including the ground below.
 When too much energy gathers in the ground below a grave, the restless spirit reanimates its body and will submerge from the earth to walk among the living once more, but not in good will.

-The reanimated bodies will chase you down as long as you don't try to send it back by throwing garlic at it.
+The reanimated bodies will chase you down as long as you don't try to send it back with garlic.

 ## Game Specifications